Automated Code Review

 Suggest a link to a post with product alternatives.

-This is an informative page about CodeClimate.
-You can review and discuss the product here.
+Is CodeClimate good?
+This is an informative page that will help you find out.
+Moreover, you can review and discuss CodeClimate here.
 The primary details have not been verified within the last quarter, and they might be outdated.
 If you think we are missing something, please use the means on this page to comment or suggest changes.
 All reviews and comments are highly encouranged and appreciated as they help everyone in the community to make an informed choice.
 Please always be kind and objective when evaluating a product and sharing your opinion.